dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata.md

 referenced from other objects (such as data values) to store binary content of virtually unlimited size.

-To create a file resource without creating a corresponding data value, POST to the endpoint `/api/fileResources` with a multipart upload:
+To create a file resource that does not require a corresponding data value, POST to the endpoint `/api/fileResources` with a multipart upload:

 ```bash